-Our financial model is well communicated to investors, and our performance targets are based on this model.
+Our financial model is clearly communicated to investors, and our performance targets are based on this model.
 We also describe annual performance in our discussion of named executive officer compensation decisions.
 Finally, outlined below is a description of the specific metrics and weightings for the Annual Incentive and the Performance Share Unit Programs.

 Annual incentive program

-|Financial metric||2015 weighting in overall score|
+|Financial metric||2015 and 2016 weighting in overall score|

 |Operating Net Income||40%|